On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Introduction

-To tackle this challenge, we propose a novel bias-corrected EL framework, called robust EL, that delivers valid confidence intervals across a wider range of bandwidth selections for nonparametric regression and RDD.
+To address this problem, we propose a novel bias-corrected EL framework, called robust EL.
 Unlike existing methods, which typically handle first-order impact by adjusting EL ratios, our proposal adopts a fundamentally different strategy by developing new sets of weights, termed ``robust weights", which simultaneously achieve bias correction and account for the additional variability introduced by the bias estimation in the EL formulation.
 Building on the new weighting schemes in Section~\ref{sec:3.1}, we propose two types of robust EL ratio functions and demonstrate that, under standard regularity conditions in nonparametric regression, both robust EL ratios converge to a standard chi-squared distribution within the refined asymptotic framework of \cite{Calonico2014}, where the ratio

 In fact, the term ``robust" in our proposal is inspired by the robust bias correction framework of \cite{Calonico2014}.
 While our method can also be described as robust weighted EL or robust bias-corrected EL, we refer to it simply as robust EL for brevity.

+Regression discontinuity designs (RDD) provide a natural and important application of the proposed framework.
+As a leading quasi-experimental method in causal inference, RDD identifies treatment effects from discontinuities in treatment assignment at a cutoff, where nonparametric local polynomial methods are routinely used for inference; see \cite{cattaneo2022regression} for a recent review.
+EL-based inference for sharp and fuzzy RDD settings was first studied by \cite{Otsu2015}, relying on undersmoothing to obtain asymptotically valid confidence intervals.
+More recently, \cite{ma2020empirical} proposed a scale-adjusted EL ratio to restore the pivotal property asymptotically.
+Although sometimes effective, the scale factor depends on estimating variance and covariance of the local linear estimates and the estimated bias, making it cumbersome to implement and diminishing the distribution-free appeal of EL.

-We further extend the robust EL approaches to accommodate both sharp and fuzzy RDD settings, establishing the corresponding versions of Wilks' Theorem in this context.
-Numerical studies confirm that our methods consistently outperform the original EL based on undersmoothing, conventional bias-corrected EL procedures, and the normal approximation-based approach of \cite{Calonico2014}, particularly in terms of empirical size and coverage probabilities.
+We thus further extend the proposed robust EL approaches to accommodate both sharp and fuzzy RDD settings, establishing the corresponding versions of Wilks' Theorem in this context.
+Numerical studies in Section \ref{sec:sim} confirm that our methods consistently outperform the original EL based on undersmoothing, conventional bias-corrected EL procedures, and the normal approximation-based approach of \cite{Calonico2014}, particularly in terms of empirical size and coverage probabilities.